 Step 4: Pass the PTCE or ExCPT Certification Exam

-The table below features the latest numbers on salary available in New Hampshire using bls.gov data.
+The sort-able table below features the latest numbers on pharmacy technician salary that is available in New Hampshire using bls.gov data.